charmoniumQ/charmonium.test-py/docs/reports/trisovic-reproduction/main.md

 As long as a user can set up a Dask cluster, they can easily import and execute our code.
 Meanwhile, filesystem_spec abstracts the local file system, SSH FS, AWS S3, Azure Storage, and several others.

+Our Docker container contains the specified R version, the recommended R packages (Ubuntu and Anaconda both agree on this set), Busybox utilities, GNU Make, and GNU Time.

+While we wanted to use the exact versions of R used by the original work, Nix does not have 4.0.1, so we used 4.0.2; there is a bug with Nix's version of R MASS in 3.2.1, so we used 3.2.3.

 ## Results

 We began with the 2170 datasets listed in the original work's master list, [get-dois/dataset_dois.txt](https://github.com/atrisovic/dataverse-r-study/blob/master/get-dois/dataset_dois.txt).